- Posted by Veselin Mijuskovic

 Certain Saas providers tend to make the process of joining their service quite easy and hassle-free while making it very difficult to get out of the deal.
 This typically involves the data not being portable (in terms of cost-effectiveness or other technical, infrastructure-based issues) across apps and services provided by other vendors.
 In these cases making data portable usually involves certain additional costs and/or inhouse engineering rework as some vendors do not follow standard tools, APIs, and protocols, making certain features unavailable to users even though they are necessary for certain projects and tasks.

-Some companies may find certain SaaS data transfer pathways problematic, especially in cases where large volumes of data are exchanged to the app’s backend data centres, the process necessary for software’s proper functionality.
+Some companies may find certain SaaS data transfer pathways problematic, especially in cases where large volumes of data are exchanged to the app’s backend data centers, the process necessary for software’s proper functionality.
 These transfers of often sensitive pieces of business-related information to the public SaaS can technically result in compromised security and compliance.

 Lack of Customization Options and Overall Control